Buggies-dart/Buggies-dart/README.md

 ## About Me

-I am a self-driven and highly motivated developer who focuses on creating intuitive and engaging mobile applications.
+Self-driven, hand-vetted mobile developer who focuses on creating intuitive and engaging mobile applications.
 As a Flutter and Dart developer, I have built various apps for personal projects and portfolios.
-My goal is to continuously improve my skills and create apps that are both useful and aesthetically pleasing.
+My goal is to continually improve my skills and create apps that are both useful and visually appealing.

 ### Key Skills: